Paula N. Singer (Ret.)

-Paula N. Singer, a partner, concentrates her practice in international tax matters for individuals, businesses, trusts, and estates.
+Paula N. Singer, a former partner now retired, concentrated her practice in international tax matters for individuals, businesses, trusts, and estates.

 Paula has extensive experience advising taxpayers and their employers and payers on the tax implications of cross-border payments and personnel relocations.
 Prior to joining the firm in 1985, Paula was responsible for the tax, immigration, and policy aspects of Arthur D. Little, Inc.’s international employee relocations.
 In 1996, Paula assisted the IRS and NAFSA on the development of Form 1040NR-EZ.
 Paula also comments on proposed IRS regulations.
 Her comments on proposed regulations under section 7701(b) (tax residency rules) and under section 1441 (withholding on payments to foreign persons) were incorporated into the final regulations.
 Paula has also been a panelist on IRS’ TaxTalkToday.tv.